Certificate Program

 Can my former RBS classes count toward my certificate?

 Yes, so long as all of the courses counted toward the certificate are attended within the required eight-year period.
-This means that a student completing a certificate in 2019 can apply courses to the certificate from 2012 and on (but not before 2012), a student completing a certificate in 2018 can apply courses going back to 2011, and so on.
+This means that a student completing a certificate in 2023 can apply courses to the certificate from 2016 and on (but not before 2016), a student completing a certificate in 2022 can apply courses going back to 2015, and so on.
+Online courses count toward Certificates of Proficiency.
+Due to the cancellation of Summer 2020 courses, all Certificate applicants impacted by the cancellations have an extra year to complete their five applicable courses.

 If I’ve already taken the five courses within the last eight years, can I get a certificate?